przemek83/penna-model/README.md

 * Upgrade code to use C++20/23.
 * Measure and increase test coverage.
 * Setup static analysis (CppCheck, Clang Tidy, Clazy).
-* Make size of genome configurable (use something different than std::bitset).
+* Make the size of the genome configurable (use something different from std::bitset).
 * Simplify the generation of results.
 Currently, it is somewhat complex and advanced.